hrscott/final-nn/README.md

 ## Overview

-I managed to mangle something in my NeuralNetwork class on account of a merge error and seem to be off in my data dimensions for my classifier train step by one transpose somewhere- on this account that portion of the final is incomplete, but everything else, including subsequent steps in my classifier workflow (which had worked earlier) is complete.
+I managed to mangle something in my NeuralNetwork class via merge error and seem to be off in my data dimensions for my classifier train step by one transpose somewhere- on this account that portion of the final is incomplete, but everything else, including subsequent steps in my classifier workflow (which had worked earlier) is complete.

 (added some hyper paramter optimization bells and whistles as well as mini batch generation for stochastic gradient descent in an attempt to wow you- hopefully you are still somewhat wowed by this even though my classifier is garbo...)